top of page

 Unfortunately, getting a lisianthus plant to the point of harvest is something of a challenge.
 Not impossible– but definitely among the more difficult things to grow.
 Here in Wisconsin, lisianthus must be grown as an annual, as they won’t survive our winters.
 Most people who grow lisianthus as #cutflowers order them in as plugs.
 Plugs are basically starter plants, or seedlings.
 And while each plant typically costs about a quarter, if you are growing hundreds (or thousands), and then add shipping costs, it can soon turn into quite an investment.

-To alleviate that a bit, I decided to try my hand at starting some lisianthus from seed.
-(I usually order a few trays of plugs as well, just in case my own seed-started lisianthus go awry!)
-Seed costs a few dollars a packet, so if you have the time, set-up, and ambition, it can be a good option.
+To alleviate that a bit, I used to start my lisianthus from seed.
+(Now I typically order all of my lisianthus in the form of plugs, simply because of the insane amount of time they demand!)
+But seed costs only a few dollars a packet, so if you have the time, set-up, and ambition, it can be a good option.

-Because lisianthus grows so slowly, I start my seeds in January.
-I use #soilblocks, and surface sow each seed (meaning that I do not cover them with soil).
+Because lisianthus grows so slowly, I used to start my seeds in January.
+I used #soilblocks, and surface sowed each seed (meaning that I did not cover them with soil).
 It’s very important to mist them a couple of times a day so that the seeds don’t dry out during germination!
 That first year, I started about a thousand seeds this way.
 I learned quickly that in order to have success with lisianthus, there was something that I needed, that I didn’t have enough of.

 PATIENCE.
 The first thing you need to have to grow lisianthus is PATIENCE.